 What to know: If you’re looking for built-in GPS, you’re better off with the Fitbit Surge or Garmin Vivoactive HR.
 Additionally, the Blaze isn’t swim-proof.
 It’s also bulkier than many dedicated activity bands and simpler fitness watches.
 You can buy the Fitbit Blaze here

 Why we like it: Garmin’s Vivoactive HR is a versatile sports watch with built-in GPS ideal for athletes interested in tracking specific activities.
 In addition to monitoring all-day movements, gathering heart rate data, and logging regular workouts, the Vivoactive HR offers specific metrics for a range of sports.
+These include swimming, skiing, rowing, and even golfing, in addition to more common activities like walking and running.
 For swimmers, the Vivoactive HR can count and track different kinds of strokes.
 Skiiers, meanwhile, can use the band to measure their speed and distance.
 It’s also advertised to last for eight days on a single charge when not using the GPS, which is about a day longer than Fitbit claims for the Surge.

-What to know: It’s a little bulkier than other fitness trackers, while Garmin’s app can be confusing to use.
+What to know: It’s a little bulkier than other fitness trackers, which makes it unattractive to wear all day.
+Garmin’s app can also be more confusing to use than those made by Fitbit and other companies.
 You can buy the Garmin Vivoactive HR here

 The Apple Watch can track metrics like step count, distance traveled, heart rate, calories burned, minutes spent exercising, wheelchair pushes, and, on the newer Series 2 model, swim styles.
 It can also log specific workouts, like outdoor runs and indoor cycling sessions.
 Both generations of the Apple Watch can prompt you to move around once an hour, a feature since aped by Fitbit.
 Thanks to new software that launched in September, the Apple Watch can guide users in deep-breathing exercises, too.